jDavidZapata/Personal-News/README.md

 * [Sources](#sources)

 ## General info
 This project is a News Web Application.
 It's powered by the New York Times API.
 It lets users search the NY Times categories.
-It allows users to create their own channels in witch they can add this or their own stories too.
-It also users to leave messages in the users channel or comments on their stories.
+It allows users to create their own channels in witch they can add New York Times stories or their own stories.
+It also users to leave messages in this channels or comments on the channels stories.

 ## Technologies
 Project is created with: